Skip to Content

 white cat's claws up close

-Cat claws also have a particular biological structure.
-They work in layers.
+Cat claws also have a specific layered structure.
 This means that the nail’s outer layer tends to wear and fray.
-Cats chew their claws sometimes to help discard the outer layer of their nails.
+Cats sometimes chew their claws to help remove their nails’ outer layer.
 Underneath, a fresh new layer awaits with added sharpness and shine.

 The biting works in tandem with other methods.
 Your cat may use scratching posts, outdoor tree bark, or your favorite sofa for scratching to wear down or sharpen their nails.
-In general, cats like to keep them sharp, keep them clean, and keep them at a healthy length.
+In general, cats like to keep them sharp, keep them clean, and keep them at healthy lengths.

 ginger cat claws up close